-First stop Hong Kong Seven Super Cities, in February 2014 I traveled over a period of 5 weeks to Hong Kong, Tokyo, London, Amsterdam, Brussels, Capetown & Sydney.
-It may well be my last BIG multi continent trip, in the … Continue reading
+First stop Hong Kong Visited Seven Super Cities 2014 Visited Seven Super Cities 2014, left in February I traveled over a period of 5 weeks to Hong Kong, Tokyo, London, Amsterdam, Brussels, Capetown & Sydney.
+It may well be … Continue reading

 Travel tips five great countries staring with Japan, I’ll list the 5 countries in alphabetical order rather than by personal preference.
 The photo above is Shabusen at the Ginza A terrific restaurant for Kobe beef, go at lunch time for special prices.
 Check out my first post in this series here.

 One square meter of land in the Ginza center is worth more than ten million yen (more than 100,000 US dollars), making it one of the most expensive real estate in Japan.
 It is where you can find the infamous $10 cups of coffee and where virtually every leading brand name in fashion and cosmetics has a presence.
 To me Tokyo is all about food, food and more food, interestingly the Michelin guide has Tokyo comfortably ahead of Paris (10 three-starred restaurants), New York (7) and London (2), with a total of 350 establishments making it into the guide this time around.

 Kabukicho is an entertainment and red-light district in Shinjuku, Tokyo.
 Kabukicho is the location of many host and hostess clubs, love hotels, shops, restaurants, and nightclubs, and is often called the “Sleepless Town.”
 Make sure you check out my post called “Piss Alley”.